Migraines are the third most common medical concern in the world.

 A highly popular way of taking CBD is in capsule, gummy, tea or candy form.

-This is especially common for people who take CBD every day as part of their morning or evening routines to supplement their health, similar to taking vitamins each day.
+Capsules are especially common for people who take CBD every day as part of their morning or evening routines to supplement their health, alongside taking vitamins each day.

-However, ingesting CBD might not be ideal for people who want to see the results quickly – for example if you feel a migraine attack coming on, as it could take an hour or more for the body to digest the cannabinoids if you consume CBD capsules or food.
+However, ingesting CBD might not be ideal for people who want to see the results quickly.
+For example, if you feel a migraine attack coming on, it could take an hour or more for the body to digest the cannabinoids if you consume CBD capsules or food.

 This could be beneficial if you’re suffering from migraine pain, by rubbing it into your temples.